About Kedarkantha Trek

 During the cold season, the streams stay iced due to the hostile weather conditions and heavy snowfall.
 The bewitching Juda ka Talab turns utterly immobile.
-The bequilling campground positions allow you to enjoy the imposing panoramas against the starry night sky to your heart's content.
+The beguiling campground positions allow you to enjoy the imposing panoramas against the starry night sky to your heart's content.

 Kedarkantha Trek Best Time

 Kedarkantha is an all-season trek that captivates you with a distinct beauty in each season.
-Spring and summer boast of clear skies and fresh landscapes that treat your senses with the fragrance of blooming flowers.
+Spring and summer boast clear skies and fresh landscapes that treat your senses with the fragrance of blooming flowers.
 The glossy green pine forests look inviting and the green landscape allures you with a magical freshness that is simply irresistible.
 The fall season offers a unique experience; trekking on the trail bedecked with dried multi-hued leaves is an amazing experience.

 However, winter is still considered the best time to visit Kedarkantha.
-The snowy trails lined with tall snow-drifted trees, frozen mountain lakes incandescent in the moonlight and snowy peaks glittering at dawn and dusk in amazing hues of golden and red; the panorama of winter landscape leaves an indelible impression on your mind.
-Kedarkantha peak at an elevation of 12,500 feet shimmers beautifully in the winter sun and at night the moonlight casts a magical glow to the lofty mountain.
-The panoramic view of the stunning mountain ranges of Swargrohini, Bandarpoonch, Kalanag, Gangotri, Yamunotri, and DhaulaDhar from the Kedarkantha summit looks ethereal in winters.
+The snowy trails lined with tall snow-drifted trees, frozen mountain lakes incandescent in the moonlight, and snowy peaks glittering at dawn and dusk in amazing hues of golden and red; the panorama of winter landscape leaves an indelible impression on your mind.
+Kedarkantha Peak at an elevation of 12,500 feet shimmers beautifully in the winter sun and at night the moonlight casts a magical glow to the lofty mountain.
+The panoramic view of the stunning mountain ranges of Swargrohini, Bandarpoonch, Kalanag, Gangotri, Yamunotri, and DhaulaDhar from the Kedarkantha summit looks ethereal in winter.